3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/express/express-views-handlebars.md

 ### What is server side rendering?

-- **Server Side** rendering is like a traditional restaurant (Tacos and tequillas!!).
+- **Server Side** rendering is like a traditional restaurant (Tacos and Tequilas!).
   - You place an order (request) and the waiter delivers it to the kitchen for assembly.
   - Ingredients (data) are combined and placed into an oven (Node/Express/Handlebars).
-    - The fully baked onion blossom (HTML) is then delivered to your table via the waiter (response).
+  - After the ingredients have finished being prepared, the dish (HTML) is then delivered to your table via the waiter (response).
 - **Client Side** rendering is like a Hibachi restaurant.
   - All of the ingredients (data) are delivered to your table (browser) already prepped and ready to go.
   - Each dish (web page view) is assembled by the chef (React) in front of you/in real time as you request it.

 <br />

-### What are Handlebars?
+### What is Handlebars?

 ![](https://i.imgur.com/gMD515j.png)